-International independent tank storage provider — Represented worldwide operator of tank storage terminals in multi-million dollar breach of contract and payment dispute brought by a general contractor hired to construct multiple petrochemical storage tanks at client's facility.
-The matter was resolved prior to arbitration hearing.
+International independent tank storage provider — successfully defended worldwide operator of tank storage terminals in multi-million dollar breach of contract and payment dispute brought by a general contractor hired to construct multiple petrochemical storage tanks at client's facility.
+Case settled favorably prior to arbitration hearing.

 Global distributor of oil and gas tubular products — obtained confidential settlement rooting from breach of contract action against national software reseller and IT infrastructure provider relating to implementation of enterprise resource planning (“ERP”) software

 Publications and Speeches